zxyphoon/zxyphoon/README.md

-- 👋 Hi, I’m @zxyphoon
+- 👋 Hi, I’m @Priyojit
-- 👀 I’m interested in ...coding/sfotware work in general
+- 👀 I’m interested in ...coding/software work in general
 - 🌱 I’m currently learning ...c/python/assembly/java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...priyojitsarkar21@gmail.com